rbaihis/AWS_basics/IAM.md

 - `Programmatic access` authenticates using an `Access Key ID, and Secret Access Key`.
 ### Authentication Best Practices:
   - Never Use Root-Account unless Necessary.
-  - Each IAM user has `their own account`, no sharing accounts between multiple users for better audit by user.
+  - Each IAM user has `their own account`, no sharing accounts between multiple users for better audit.
+  - Each individual in an organization should have their own account with unique access credentials for better audit.
+  - A Password policy should always be implimented, in order to ensure each user establishs a secure password.
   - Assign Permissions to IAM users `using groups`.
   - `Grant Least privilege` - this concept refers to `granting the lowest level of permissions` to an IAM identity to begin with, and gradually increase them as the need arises.
     - most `AWS policies` come with diffirent options regarding the actions that can be performed within the service or resource.</br>